ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 });
 ~~~

 This navigates through our page, checking it hits the links in the expected order and makes sure it can trigger the click handler for the button by pressing `Enter`.
-We can also test cursor navigation by pressing the arrow keys instead, for example `page.keyboard.press("ArrowLeft")`.
+We can also test cursor navigation by pressing the arrow keys instead, for example, `page.keyboard.press("ArrowLeft")`.
 This is usually required for navigating radio groups or dropdowns.

 ## Speech readers

-Lastly we come to speech readers, probably the trickiest (and most annoying), part to actually test, and until now, what I considered the holy grail of automated accessibility testing.
-Previously, we either had to download a screen reader, like [NVDA](https://www.nvaccess.org/download/), or use built in OS tools like VoiceOver, turn them on, then try to navigate our web pages whilst trying not to go crazy as they read out every little thing our pointer touched, not to mention reading out our code as we type.
-There were ways round this, but it was still awkward to try to navigate the page and make sure the correct info was read out at each point.
+Lastly, we come to speech readers, probably the trickiest (and most annoying), part to actually test, and until now, what I considered the holy grail of automated accessibility testing.
+Previously, we either had to download a screen reader, like [NVDA](https://www.nvaccess.org/download/), or use built-in OS tools like VoiceOver, turn them on, then try to navigate our web pages whilst trying not to go crazy as they read out every little thing our pointer touched, not to mention reading out our code as we type.
+There were ways around this, but it was still awkward to try to navigate the page and make sure the correct info was read out at each point.

 Enter [Guidepup](https://www.guidepup.dev/), a screen reader driver for test automation (yes, I just copied their strapline).
-Guidepup gives us the ability to control either VoiceOver on OSX or NVDA on Windows, as well as retrieving the text that would be read out for items so we can validate them.
+Guidepup gives us the ability to control either VoiceOver on OSX or NVDA on Windows, as well as retrieve the text that would be read out for items so we can validate them.
 It also comes with a [Virtual Screen Reader](https://www.guidepup.dev/docs/virtual) that we can use in our unit tests to test components in isolation.

 Let's start with the Virtual Screen Reader: